Katherine H. Ku is a corporate partner in the Los Angeles office of Munger, Tolles & Olson.

 Ms. Ku earned her law degree from UCLA School of Law in 2003, where she served as editor-in-chief of the UCLA Law Review.

 Ms. Ku served as a law clerk to Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit from 2003 to 2004 and U.S. Supreme Court Justice Ruth Bader Ginsburg from 2004 to 2005.

 Ms. Ku serves on the Board of Directors of Asian Americans Advancing Justice - Los Angeles.

-- Guardian Industries, a global manufacturer of float glass and fabricated glass products, in a complex recapitalization and minority equity investment by Koch Industries in 2012 and in the sale of its insulation division to Knauf Insulation in 2014.
+- Guardian Industries, a global manufacturer of float glass and fabricated glass products, in its recapitalization and minority equity investment by Koch Industries.

 - Internet Brands Inc., an Internet media company, in its initial public offering, subsequent sale to Hellman & Friedman, and sale to KKR.